Aacguard Anti-Cheat

 Privacy & transparency

-• We only collect Steam ID, Steam name, scan metadata, verdicts, and game‑related data like CS:GO/CS2 configs that are not default.
+• We only collect what is needed for anti‑cheat: Steam ID, Steam name, scan metadata, verdicts, and game‑related data like non‑default CS:GO / CS2 configs.

-• Future versions may analyse kernel‑level information on our VPS to be safe with VAC, and then delete it after the scan is processed.
+• Future versions may analyse kernel‑level information on our VPS in a controlled way to stay safe with VAC, and then delete that temporary data after the scan is processed.

-• We do not store personal documents or sensitive non‑game data – only game and Steam‑related information needed for anti‑cheat.
+• We do not store personal documents or sensitive non‑game data – only Steam and game‑related information required for anti‑cheat checks.

 FAQ